Automatic continuity, unique Polish topologies, and Zariski topologies on monoids and clones

 It follows that

 and so $f_s (B\cap \Sym(X))g_s$ is an open neighbourhood of $s$ in \(\mathcal{H}\), as required.

-\textbf{(iii).} From part (ii) the monoid $S_{\mathscr{H}_{X}}$ has property \textbf{X} with respect to $\Sym(X)$ and the topology $\mathcal{H}$.
-Property \textbf{X} implies automatic continuity by~\thref{lem-luke-0}, and so $S_{\mathscr{H}_{X}}$ has automatic continuity with respect to the class of second countable topological semigroups.
-It follows from Lemma~\ref{lem-from-semigroup-to-clone} that $\mathscr{H}_{X}$ has automatic continuity with respect to the class of second countable topological clones.
+\textbf{(\ref{horn-clone-iii}).} From part \eqref{horn-clone-ii} the monoid $S_{\mathscr{H}_{X}}$ has property \textbf{X} with respect to $\Sym(X)$ and the topology $\mathcal{H}$.
+Property \textbf{X} implies automatic continuity by~\cref{lem-luke-0}, and so $S_{\mathscr{H}_{X}}$ has automatic continuity with respect to the class of second countable topological semigroups.
+It follows from \cref{lem-from-semigroup-to-clone} that $\mathscr{H}_{X}$ has automatic continuity with respect to the class of second countable topological clones.